 Stevens began his coaching career at Azusa Pacific University in 1989, just one year removed from his collegiate playing career.
 The Cougars went 30-19 that season and competed in the NAIA West Regional playoffs.

-An Allan Hancock College baseball alum, Stevens played under John Osborne for the Bulldogs in 1985 and 1986.
+A former Allan Hancock College baseball player, Stevens played under John Osborne for the Bulldogs in 1985 and 1986.
 He earned All-Western State Conference honors and was rewarded with a baseball scholarship to Azusa Pacific.
-Over his two-year career at APU, he hit an impressive .345, with eight home runs and 56 RBI’s.
+Over his two-year career at APU, he hit an impressive .345, with eight home runs and 56 RBIs.
 One of his greatest strengths was his ability to put the ball in play, striking out just 22 times in 280 plate appearances.
 Stevens earned All-Conference and All-NAIA West Region honors at APU.

 In addition to his school-based coaching duties, Stevens spent six summers (1989-94) with former Dodger coach Mark Cresse as an instructor at the Mark Cresse School of Baseball.
 Since 1997 Stevens has served as head coach for National Baseball Congress semi-pro teams, including the Santa Maria Stars and Santa Maria Indians.